-1. Introduction
+22.1 Introduction

-There exists a vast array of statistics for the description of various aspects of forecast systems, such as those discussed for weather and climate in this volume by Allen et al. (2005), Anderson (2005), Buizza (2005), Hagedorn et al. (2005), Kalnay et al. (2005), Krishnamurti et al. (2005), Lalaurette and der Grijn (2005), Mylne (2005), Tibaldi et al. (2005), Waliser 2005), and Webster et al. (2005).
-Some of these statistics are based solely on the forecast system investigated, while others, called verification statistics, depend both on the forecast values and the corresponding observations from the system that is being forecast (the atmosphere in the case of weather forecasts).
+There exists a vast array of statistics for the description of various aspects of forecast systems, such as those discussed for weather and climate in this volume by Allen et al., Anderson, Buizza, Hagedorn et al., Kalnay et al., Krishnamurti et al., Lalaurette and der Grijn, Mylne, Tibaldi et al., Waliser, and Webster et al. Some of these statistics are based solely on the forecast system investigated, while others, called verification statistics, depend both on the forecast values and the corresponding observations from the system that is being forecast (the atmosphere in the case of weather forecasts).
 The specifics of these statistics or forecast verification measures are not the subject of the present study.
 Interested readers can find a review of many of these statistics, with additional references, for example, in a recent handbook edited by Joliffe and Stephenson (2003).

 Instead, this study focuses on the underlying statistical verification attributes of forecast systems.
-The main statistical forecast verification attributes, statistical reliability and statistical resolution (from here on, reliability and resolution), have long been discussed in the literature (see, e. g., Murphy and Daan 1985, and references therein).
-Yet these attributes have been discussed only with respect to particular forecast formats (single value, categorical, or one or another of the probabilistic forecast format types, see, e.g., Stansky et al., 1989; Wilks 1995; Joliffe and Stephenson 2003) and not for weather forecasts of any type in general.
+The main statistical forecast verification attributes, statistical reliability and statistical resolution (from here on, reliability and resolution), have long been discussed in the literature (see, for example, Murphy and Daan, 1985, and references therein).
+Yet these attributes have been discussed only with respect to particular forecast formats (single value, categorical, or one or another of the probabilistic forecast format types; see, e.g., Stansky et al., 1989; Wilks, 1995; Joliffe and Stephenson, 2003) and not for weather forecasts of any type in general.

-Sections 2 and 3 of this paper will introduce a general definition and discuss some characteristics of statistical forecast verification attributes (in short, forecast attributes), respectively.
-Section 4 will explore the statistical limits of measuring forecast attributes.
-Based on the general definition of the forecast attributes, and on an analysis of the statistical limitations in assessing them, an examination of the relationship between forecast verification and the calibration of weather forecasts (that is, the enhancement of certain statistical properties of the forecasts) follows in Section 5.
-Section 6 will explore the significance of the two main forecast attributes to developers and users of forecast systems, while Section 7 offers a summary of the main findings of this study.
+Sections 22.2 and 22.3 will introduce a general definition and discuss some characteristics of statistical forecast verification attributes (in short, forecast attributes), respectively.
+Section 22.4 will explore the statistical limits of measuring forecast attributes.
+Based on the general definition of the forecast attributes, and on an analysis of the statistical limitations in assessing them, an examination of the relationship between forecast verification and the calibration of weather forecasts (that is, the enhancement of certain statistical properties of the forecasts) follows in Section 22.5.
+Section 22.6 will explore the significance of the two main forecast attributes to developers and users of forecast systems, while Section 22.7 offers a summary of the main findings of this study.

-2. Definition of forecast attributes
+22.2 Definition of forecast attributes

 Forecast attributes, as their name suggests, are abstract concepts that the various verification statistics, using different metrics, quantify.
 Taking an example from physics, length is an attribute that can be measured by a number of different metrics.
-As mentioned in the Introduction, forecast attributes have been discussed so far in the context of specific types of forecasts (see, e.g., Murphy and Daan 1885; Stansky et al., 1989; Wilks 1995; Toth et al., 2003).
+As mentioned in the Introduction, forecast attributes have been discussed so far in the context of specific types of forecasts (see, e.g., Murphy and Daan, 1885; Stansky et al., 1989; Wilks, 1995; Toth et al., 2003).
 Forecast attributes are defined below in a general sense, allowing for a comprehensive discussion of weather forecasts and their statistical calibration.

 The verification attributes discussed below are defined in a statistical sense, which is related to forecast systems, and not to individual forecasts generated by them.
-Forecasts can be of any format but are assumed to belong to a finite number of different "classes", called $F_i$ .
-The set of verifying observations corresponding to a large number of forecasts of the same class are characterized by an empirical frequency distribution, called observed frequency distribution (ofd), and marked by $o_i$ .
+Forecasts can be of any format but are assumed to belong to a finite number of different 'classes', called F_i .
+The set of verifying observations corresponding to a large number of forecasts of the same class are characterised by an empirical frequency distribution, called observed frequency distribution (ofd), and marked by o_i .

-2.1 Reliability
+22.2.1 Reliability